tomahock/sapo-broker/README.md

 sapo-broker
 ===========

-SAPO Broker is a distributed messaging framework

-## What is it?

 SAPO Broker is a  highperformance distributed messaging framework.
 Among other features, it provides minimal administration overhead, Publish-Subscribe and Point-to-Point messaging, guaranteed delivery and wildcard subscriptions.

 SAPO Broker is written in Java, but has client libraries for [Perl][pl], [Python][py], [PHP][php], [.NET][net], [C][c] and quite a few [others][o], plus you can talk to it using Thrift, XML or JSON.